USS OREGON model

 $3,500

-shipping and insurance in the USA included.
-This
+Shipping and insurance in

 model is in stock and will be shipped within three